microsoft/BitBLAS/README.md

 print(rt_mod.imported_modules[0].get_source())

 ```
-Despite this simple examples, tvm.tl can be used to write more complicated examples including convolutions, flash-attention-v2 (fwd & bwd), normalizations, these examples can be found under folder tl_scripts.
+Despite this simple examples, tilalang can be used to write more complicated examples including convolutions, flash-attention-v2 (fwd & bwd), normalizations, these examples can be found under folder tl_scripts.

 The performance of our flash-attention is comparable to the manually implementation. (see [Link](./tl_doc/flash_perf.md)).